 I used to pin my business card or a piece of paper with my name and phone number in Tiny Traveler’s pocket.
 If you do this, make sure the kids know it’s there.

-Make sure they learn it in case you want them to leave their cell phone home for all or even part of the trip, say if you go to a waterpark.
+Make sure they learn it in case you want them to leave their cell phone home for all or even part of the trip, for instance, at a waterpark.

 Have A Reunion Spot